oil on canvas, U.S. Postal Service, 2015

 Must one then separate history into representable and unrepresentable events?
 No event demands to be represented or not to be represented.
 There should always be the possibility for choice.– Peter Geimer

-When the paintings were finished, I gave all three of them to my friend and her son.
+When the paintings were finished, I gave them to my friend, the niece.

 “The Great Niece with Finished Work”